mhelvens/graph.js/README.md

 `js-graph` is a javascript library for storing arbitrary data in mathematical (di)graphs, as well as traversing and analyzing them in various ways.
 It was originally created to track dependencies between options and modules.
-It is written in ECMAScript 6, but ECMAScript 5 versions are shipped with it.
+It is written in ECMAScript 6, but auto-generated ECMAScript 5 versions are shipped with it.

 If you want to run this library in an ECMAScript 5 context, it depends on the [Babel ES6 polyfill](https://babeljs.io/docs/usage/polyfill/).
 For your convenience, a version is provided with this polyfill already baked in, but you also have the option of providing it yourself.

-The library is fully functional and has 100% test-coverage, but the API is not yet properly documented.
-You could, of course, read the tests in the `test` directory, but user-friendly API documentation is forthcoming.

 Feedback of any kind (questions, issues, pull requests) is greatly appreciated.